kj7rrv/stockquotes/README.md

 representing the most recent quote.
-The `dict`'s `date` property is a `datetime` object representing the date the quote is from. `open` is the opening price for that day. `high` and `low` are the high and low prices, respectively, for that day. `close` and `adjClose` are the closing price.
+The `dict`'s `date` property is a `datetime` object representing the date the quote is from. `open` is the opening price for that day. `high` and `low` are the high and low prices, respectively, for that day. `close` and `adjusted_close` are the closing price.
 The difference is that `adjClose` is adjusted for splits and dividends, whereas `close` is adjusted only for splits. `volume` is the stock's volume for that day.

 Typically, this should give at least a month of data.
 Obviously, it gives less for recent IPOs.
 Also, a known but unexplained bug causes it to only give two